Notify Your Former State Top ↑

 Out-of-state permits must be surrendered to obtain a Nevada permit or license.
 Additional proof of identity is required as outlined above.
 You must be age 15½, pass the vision and written tests and present proof of school attendance to obtain a Nevada Instruction Permit.

 The minimum age to obtain a driver license is 16.
 Most teens must complete driver education and a log of the dates and times of 50 hours of behind-the-wheel experience.
 See Nevada Teen Driving for complete details.

 All drivers under 18 must obey a driving curfew.
 Teens are not allowed to drive between the hours of 10 p.m. and 5 a.m. unless they are traveling to or from a scheduled event such as work or school.

-The basic registration fee for vehicles under 6,000 pounds is $34.
+The basic registration fee for vehicles under 6,000 pounds is $33.
 There is a graduated scale for higher weights.
 Trailers up to 1,000 pounds are $13; 1,000 or above are $25.
-Nevada charges $29.25 for first-time vehicle titles and small fees for items such as license plates.
+Nevada charges additional small fees for license plates, titles, etc.